 }

 However, on the other hand, you are programming an MCU that does not have the memory and power of a computer.
-So if you have a variable/object (let’s say) a servo, or an httpClient, and it really is something that is part of your entire program, don’t hesitate to define them as global variables (without abusing them).
+So if you have a variable/object (say) a servo, or an httpClient, and it really is something that is part of your entire program, don’t be ashamed to define them as a global variable (without abusing).

 3) Keep It Simple

-KISS, another programming guideline (and not just for programming).
+KISS, another programming guideline (and not just programming).
 The simpler something is, the better.
-Less chance of errors, of someone making a mistake, of wasting time trying to understand what someone else has written, or even yourself when you open it three years later and say… was I drunk or what?
+Fewer chances of failures, of someone making a mistake, of wasting time understanding what someone else has written, or yourself when you open it three years later and say… was I drunk or what?

-Get it through your head, simpler is better.
+Get it into your head, simpler is better.
 And let’s see some tips about it.

-There is nothing more ‘fashionable’ to an old school programmer, or one who has been seduced by the mathematical madness of his teacher, than throwing a code like
+There is nothing more ‘fashionable’ to an old schooool programmer, or to one who has been seduced by the mathematical madness of their teacher, than to slap you with code like

 int T = (REG >> 2 & b00001001 ) || ( TMCR_6 >> 3 & b00100101 );

-I don’t care what the code is, I made that one up.
-Every time you see something like that, I’m sure it could be replaced with 2-3 lines of arithmetic operations and a conditional.
+I don’t care what the code is, that one in particular I made up.
+Every time you see something like that, it could surely be replaced with 2-3 lines of arithmetic operations and a conditional.

-Another, how?
-But C is based on pointers, and I’ve been told that it is “the top” to program in Arduino.
-Yes, but Arduino’s Wiring is based on C++, not C. And part of the improvements that C++ had was to minimize the use of pointers.
+Another whaaat?
+But C is based on pointers, and I’ve been told it’s “the top” of Arduino programming.
+Yes, but Arduino’s Wiring is based on C++, not C. And part of the improvements C++ had was minimizing the use of pointers.

-In fact, most of modern computing seems to be aimed at avoiding saying the word “pointer,” precisely because they quickly become a readability nightmare.
+In fact, most of modern computing seems destined to avoid saying the word “pointer”, precisely because they quickly become a readability hell.

-C++ incorporated references, and 80% of the things you do with pointers can be done with a reference.
-So don’t get used to using pointers “just because.”
-On the contrary, use pointers only when there is “no other choice.”
+C++ incorporated references, and 80% of the things you do with pointers you can do with a reference.
+So don’t get used to using pointers “just because”.
+On the contrary, use pointers only when “there is no other way”.

-In any traditional MCU programming, the Timers were a fundamental part of achieving different functionalities.
+In any traditional MCU programming, Timers were a fundamental part to achieve different functionalities.

-However, Arduino, at least the Atmega 328p 32u2, etc, are very short of Timers.
-In addition, these are used by many ecosystem libraries and functions (millis and delay, for example) both internally and externally.
+However, Arduino, at least the Atmega 328p 32u2, etc., are very short on Timers.
+Furthermore, these are used by many libraries and functions of the ecosystem (millis and delay, for starters) both internal and external.

-So, trust me, don’t play with the Timers if you don’t want strange things to happen to you.
+So take my advice, don’t play with Timers if you don’t want weird things to happen to you.
 Besides, you can do almost everything you could do by manipulating a Timer in other ways.

-If you really need a fine adjustment (very fine!) of the time, choose an MCU with more Timers.
-And even then, you will have libraries so that you never, ever, have to play with the registers.
+If you really need fine (very fine!) time adjustment, choose an MCU with more Timers.
+And even then, you will have libraries so that you never, ever have to go playing with the registers.

-The ++i and i++ operator is a plague that plagues programming, possibly only surpassed by the disaster of null (another day I’ll tell you about that).
-They are a frequent source of errors, and how “fun” it is until you find it!
+The ++i and i++ operator is a plague that programming drags along, possibly only surpassed by the null disaster (I’ll tell you about that another day).
+They are a frequent source of error and how “fun” it is until you find it!

 //nope